cclearpartners/myi-docs/src/references/custom-parameters.md

 Example: `groupBy:Opened_vod__c,Account.Name`

+### hideBelow

+Remove the report when it contains too little data.

+Example: `hideBelow:2` will hide the report when it contains 0 or 1 records.

+### hideWhenNoData

+Remove the report when it contains no data.

+Example: `hideWhenNoData;`

 ### labels

 Relabel object fields.
 The format is OBJECT_NAME/FIELD_NAME=VALUE. `VALUE` can be plain text or a translation key.